dsbowen/hemlock/docs_md/tutorial/comp_check.md

 ## Ultimatum game comprehension check

 We're going to use a comprehension check to explain the ultimatum game to our participants and test their understanding of it.
+First, open `app.py` and change `import tmp_survey` back to `import survey`.

 ### Instructions